Pittsburgh: A Geek History

 The follow-up to Judi Barrett’s Cloudy with a Chance of Meatballs follows the city of Chewandswallow as it ships its excess food around the world, including pickles to Pittsburgh.

-Congressman James Fulton and US Space Policy
+Congressman James Fulton and U.S. Space Policy

 DinoMite Days: Pittsburgh as Jurassic Park